NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Barber.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Wisdom**, and one is a free ability boost.

 You're trained in the Medicine skill and the Surgery Lore skill.
-You gain the [[Feats/Risky Surgery|Risky Surgery]] skill feat.
+You gain the [[Risky Surgery|Risky Surgery]] skill feat.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*